cjus/hydra-hpp/article.md

 In the `constructor` we'll define our game's configuration settings.
 The `init` member will contain our initialization of Hydra and the definition of a message listener, where arriving messages are dispatched to our `messageHandler` function.
 In order to create a bit of realism, we use the `getRandomWait` helper function to randomly delay the passing of the hot potato.

 The player with the potato starts the game using the `startGame` function.
 When a player receives the potato it checks to see if the game timer has expired, if not, then it uses the `passHotPotato` function to send the potato to another player.
-If the game has expired then the `gameOver` function is called which in-turn sends out a broadcast message to all players - signaling the end of the game.
+If the game has expired, then the `gameOver` function is called which in-turn sends out a broadcast message to all players - signaling the end of the game.

 #### constructor